Tour du Mont Blanc

 Champex – Martigny

 Beautiful forest and meadow paths take you diwn to Alpe am Plan de l´Au, where a long ascent begins to the higher pastures.
 You climb up to the Bovine lodge with gigantic views of the Rhone valley and bizarre shaped rocky peaks, where you can rest among gentians and alpine roses.
 Now you climb down to Trient, famous for its rose-pink church and impressive glaciers on the surrounding mountain peaks.
-By bus down to Martigny.
+By bus or transfer down to Martigny.

 You need to be physically fit to cope with the long legs of the hike.
 There are some exposed sites - enduring surefootedness and head for heights are a must!
 The first part of this tour is more difficult.
 Things get easier past Bourg Saint Maurice.